 In addition, the various products manufactured and sold by the Company must comply with relevant health, safety and environmental laws, for example those designed to protect customers and downstream workers, and those covering substances and preparations, in the jurisdictions in which they operate.
 Although the Company seeks to ensure that its products meet the highest quality standards, increasingly stringent and complex laws and regulations, new scientific discoveries, delivery of defective products or the obligation to notify or provide regulatory authorities or others with required information (such as under the EU Regulation known as "REACH", which addresses the production and use of chemical substances) may force the Company to adapt, redesign, redevelop, recertify and/or eliminate its products from the market.
 Seizures of defective products may be pronounced, and the Company may incur administrative, civil or criminal liability.
 Any problems in this respect may also have a significant adverse effect on the reputation of the Company and its products and services.

-Despite compliance with all applicable laws and regulations, the Company's reputation may also be affected by the public perception of environmental impacts of the company's products in operation (such as the emission of greenhouse gases or noise) and of the local environmental impacts of Airbus and its supply chain industrial operations on local air and water quality.
+Despite compliance with all applicable laws and regulations, the Company's reputation may also be affected by the public perception of the contributions of its operations and activities on society.